cmu-llab/reranked-reconstruction/README.md

 ## GPU support

 Cuda GPU is recommended.
-Running the experiments with a `--cpu` flag will attempt to run on them the CPU.
+Running the experiments with a `--cpu` flag will attempt to use the CPU.

 ## WandB

-All experiments need rely on [WandB](https://wandb.ai/) for results logging and checkpointing[^1].
+All experiments rely on [WandB](https://wandb.ai/) for results logging and checkpointing[^1].
 To set up WandB, modify the `.env` file with your WandB entity and project in the following format:

 ```txt
 WANDB_ENTITY = "awandbentity"